mazidulfarabi/thynkzone-instructions/README.md

 - rename tomcat to tomcat9
 - add tomcat server in eclipse
 - in eclipse, select file -> import -> web -> war
-- import humanitarian private repo's ROOT - after ssl.war after renaming it to humanitarian.war & disselect jars (default) at next
+- import thynkzone private repo's ROOT - after ssl.war after renaming it to thynkzone.war & disselect jars (default) at next
-- similarly import humanitarian2.war
+- similarly import thynkzone2.war
 - run as server & add the projects to the server
 - make sure to refresh browser cache if css updates not working
 - add project to github repository, following https://youtu.be/LPT7v69guVY